 As far as sustainable palm oil is concerned, FairPalm is causing real waves across the globe.
 FairPalm uses organic palm oil in a way that supports smallholder growers and allows the palm plants to grow naturally.
 There’s no usage of any chemical nasties to increase production or reduce pests – as organic methods are used which encourages palm fruits to grow in the most natural of ways.

-Together with the aforementioned companies, Traidcraft have defied industry norms in creating the ultimate sustainably sourced palm oil.
+Together with the aforementioned companies, Traidcraft has defied industry norms in creating the ultimate sustainably sourced palm oil.
 We’ve called this oil FairPalm which can be found in our eco-friendly cleaning products and our delicious fair trade biscuits.
-The FairPalm label guarantees that the process of creating the oil involves fair pay, makes direct links between smallholders and consumers, as well as focusing on high environmental standards.
+The FairPalm label guarantees that the process of creating the oil involves fair pay, makes direct links between smallholders and consumers, and focuses on high environmental standards.

 How did FairPalm start?

 The overall goal was to demonstrate that palm oil could be cultivated in a just and sustainable way.
 Prior to the amalgamation with Serendipalm and Natural Habitats, which resulted in FairPalm being created, Traidcraft joined the RSPO (Roundtable on Sustainable Palm Oil).
 This allowed us to understand the complex issues surrounding the topic, and talk to other members such as Greenpeace and WWF, who liked the idea but whose focus was on the wider industry.
 Traidcraft then went on a scoping visit to Ghana, where there are some large palm plantations, but the majority are smallholders who are generally intercropping (growing different crops together) rather than practicing monoculture, which is a great for sustainability and a process which the group then adopted.